Pandas

 Note

-only for interviews or small datasets.
+pandasonly for interviews or small datasets.
 So don’t drill down too much on it.
-Just get familiar with the basic operations, and pass the interview.PySpark
+Just get familiar with the basic operations, and pass the interview.PySpark,PolarsorDuckDBfor real-world applications, which can use SQL-like syntax and are faster thanpandas

 Practice